 Early History of the Leard family

-Another 195 words (14 lines of text) covering the years 1296, 1552, 1781, 1782 and are included under the topic Early Leard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leard research.
+Another 98 words (7 lines of text) covering the years 1296, 1552, 1781, 1782 and are included under the topic Early Leard History in all our PDF Extended History products and printed products wherever possible.

 Leard Spelling Variations